connectomicslab/connectomemapper3/paper/paper.md

   raw dMRI, raw rfMRI, and preprocessed EEG data and the pairs of sub-cortical and cortical areas previously segmented.
 \label{fig:parc}](Lausanne2018_parcellation_diagram.png)

-## Outputs ready to be reused in the BIDS ecosystem.
+## Outputs ready to be reused in the BIDS ecosystem

 CMP3 outputs follow the BIDS Derivatives specifications wherever possible, which facilitates the sharing of the derivatives in the BIDS App ecosystem,